rushmetra/rushmetra/README.md

-# About me
+# <p align="center">About me</p>
 Currently getting a MSc in Software Engineering [@University of Minho](https://www.uminho.pt/PT).<br />

-🤖 Interested in machine learning, data warehousing, ETL systems, F1 and sports in general.
+- Interested in machine learning, data warehousing, ETL systems, F1 and sports in general.

-🎓 Most of my repositories are University related, you can check my favourites down below in the pinned section.
+- Most of my repositories are University 🎓 related, you can check my favourites down below in the pinned section.